 As of October 2020, CMS has not announced its reimbursement policies for 99072, and it’s unclear whether or not it will be covered under Medicare.
 As for other payers, we strongly urge you to contact your state Medicaid programs and commercial insurers to determine whether they’ll accept and pay for this code.

 How do we bill for outpatient home visits?

 WebPT’s Melissa Hughes actually wrote an entire blog post on this topic.
-You can check that out here.

 What CPT code can be billed when a PT is monitoring vital signs when a patient is resting between exercises?